Triple clasp formulas for $C_2$ webs: Introduction

 \end{thm}

-Thanks to our construction of a double ladder basis for homomorphism spaces in $\DD$ \cite{bodish2020web}, and the ideas from Elias's work on clasps for type $A$ webs \cite{elias2015light}, we can argue that such a recursive formula exists without knowing the $\kappa$'s explicitly.
+Using the double ladder basis for homomorphism spaces in $\DD$ \cite{bodish2020web}, and the ideas from Elias's work on clasps for type $A$ webs \cite{elias2015light}, we can argue that such a recursive formula exists without knowing the $\kappa$'s explicitly.
 The recursive nature of the clasp formula implies recursive relations among the $\kappa$'s.
-Our theorem then follows from showing that these relations force the $\kappa$'s to be the values specified in \eqref{MAINTHM}.
+Our theorem then follows from showing that these relations force the $\kappa$'s to be the values specified in Theorem \eqref{MAINTHM}.